saadpasta/developerFolio/README.md

   githubConvertedToken: "Your Github Converted Token",
-  githubUserName: "Your Github Username"
+  githubUserName: "Your Github Username" showGithubProfile :"true" // Set true or false to show Contact profile using Github, defaults to false };
-};
 ```
+For the GitHub profile, set true or false to show Contact profile using Github, defaults to false.

 ## Change and customize every section according to your need.